Algeria detains businessman in corruption investigation: radio

 Authorities have postponed a presidential election previously planned for July 4 because of a lack of candidates, with no new date set for the vote.

-Reporting by Hamid Ould Ahmed; Editing by Alexander Smith and Edmund Blair
+Reporting by Hamid Ould Ahmed; Editing by Ulf Laessing, Edmund Blair and